aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M01-Unit 8 Connect two Azure Virtual Networks using global virtual network peering.md

    ![PowerShell window with Test-NetConnection 10.20.20.4 -port 3389 showing failed ](../media/test-netconnection-fail.png)

 ## Task 4: Create VNet peerings between CoreServicesVnet and ManufacturingVnet

+In this task, you'll be creating VNet peering between CoreServicesVnet and ManufacturingVnet.

 1. On the Azure home page, select **Virtual Networks**, and then select **CoreServicesVnet**.